enqueuezero/site/build-up/README.md

 ------

 It's impossible to list all principles in one place.
 A principle is only meaningful under certain circumstances, and there are infinite number of problem domains that we will have to tackle with.
-Without analytical inspecting, we'll end up of brute forcing whatever principles we have in our pocket, and eventually make not-so-good software design.
-We will discuss a tactic way called *analytical programming*, in which I will show you how to analyze any problem you are facing and find proper solutions for it.
+Without analytical inspecting, we'll end up of spending endless time learning all these techniques.
+Instead, we will discuss a tactic way called *analytical programming*, in which I will show you how to analyze any problem you are facing and find proper solutions for it.

-To appreciate the fundamental subject matter of great software design, it involves us with several foci of phenomena: the hardware, the software, and the network.
-It reminds us it's also a metopher to ourself as human: the brain, the mind, and the collaboration.
-Every software is initiated from brains, hatched in the minds, and evolved through collaborations.

-As humans acculamating experience and thought, the software grows its complexity as well.
-It happens for even those software being carefully handcrafted that only a portion of people can partially understand the software as a whole.
-The symbols evolves from variables to functions, to classes, to executables, to services, to APIs.
-They
+Ju

+Auckland, New Zealand

+---

+## Short Table of Contents

+## Table of Contents